pughlab/MEDIPIPE/README.md

 ## Intoduction

 This pipeline is designed for automated end-to-end quality control and processing of cfMeDIP-seq and MeDIP-seq data.
-The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploye the execution enviroment.
+The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environment.
 The pipeline can be run on compute clusters with job submission engines as well as on stand along machines.
-The pipeline starts from the raw FASTQ files all the way to QC matirx and signal track generation.
-The pipeline supports both signle-end and paired-end data.
-The outputs produced by the pipeline include 1) formatted HTML QC reports, 2) enrichment signal tracks, 3)...
+The pipeline starts from the raw FASTQ files all the way to QC matrix and signal track generation.
+The pipeline supports both signle-end and paired-end sequencing data with or without spike-in/UMI sequences.
+The outputs produced by the pipeline include 1) formatted QC reports, 2) enrichment signal tracks, 3)...

-The pipeline were developed in collaboration with ###, ###, ..
+The pipeline was developed based on the prior works of Wenbin Ye, Eric Zhao, ..

 ### Features

-- **Portability**: The pipeline run can be performed across different cluster engines such as SLURM, SGE and PBS.
+- **Portability**: The pipeline run can be performed across different cluster engines such as SLURM,...
-- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for hg38, hg19, hg38+tair10 and hg19+tair10.
-You can also build genome database from FASTA for your costom genome.
+- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis genome TAIR10 and two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3.
+You can also build genome database from FASTA for your custom genomes.

 ### How it works
 This is schematic diagram shows you how pipeline works: